shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

       ![](../media/lab-01/image35.png)

 13. Enter the **Snowflake Username** and **Snowflake Password** provided below.
-Use these credentials to connect all the tables under Snowflake to Snowflake and then select Connect.
+Use these credentials to connect all the tables under Snowflake to Snowflake and then select **Connect**.

     * Snowflake Username: <inject key="SnowFlake Username"></inject>

     * Snowflake Password: <inject key="SnowFlake Password"></inject>

-    >**Note:** If you encounter any issues connecting to Snowflake using the credentials from the environment details, please use the credentials provided below.
+    >**Note:** If you encounter any issues connecting to Snowflake, please use the credentials provided below.

     - Snowflake Username: SNOWFLAKE_BACKUP